Venice travel tips for women

 • Did you know there are two countries completely landlocked by Italy?
 That’s right, The Vatican, which you probably knew about, and San Marino on the eastern coast.

 • Italy has the most UNESCO world heritage sites in the world closely followed by Spain and China.
 Entire towns such as Siena or Pienza are listed, as are landscapes and other historic sites.
+The Colosseum in Rome is also listed and is the largest amphitheater ever built, with a capacity of 50,000 to 80,000 spectators.

 • Shakespeare loved Italy and in fact 13 of his plays are set there, although we can’t be sure he ever went.